danielpetroianu/DPLoadingButton/README.md

 ## Usage

+Use `pod try DPLoadingButton` to run the example project

+or

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+clone the repo, and run `pod install` from the Example directory first

 ## Installation